 Disclaimer: This post may contain affiliate links which means I may receive a commission for purchases made through links.
 I will only recommend products that I have personally used!
-Learn more on my Private Policy page.
+Learn more on my Privacy Policy page.

-My all time favorite foundation.
-You can read the in-depth review I did on it, with swatches and all insights here, in this blog post.
-The brand already announced the formula would change, in order to comply with changes in the health guideline requirements.
-That can mean that the product will perform better or worse than before, as I already experienced some product formula changes from other brands in the past, and the product felt different.
-I really hope it will not be the case.
-This foundation is a go-to for many makeup artists, it’s perfect for most skin types with the right skin-prep.
-It photographs gorgeously and it doesn’t oxidize throughout the day, which is essential for long wear.
-It is a bridal/event foundation, oil-free with buildable coverage, from light to high, improves skin texture and blurs easily imperfections.
+This is my all-time favorite foundation.
+You can read the in-depth review I did on it-with swatches and all my insights-right here, in this blog post.
+The brand has already announced that the formula will change to comply with updated health guideline requirements.
+That could mean the product will perform better or worse than before; I have already experienced formula changes from other brands in the past where the product felt different.
+I really hope that will not be the case here.
+This foundation is a go-to for many makeup artists, and it’s perfect for most skin types with the right skin prep.
+It photographs gorgeously and doesn’t oxidize throughout the day, which is essential for long wear.
+It is an oil-free bridal and event foundation with buildable coverage( from light to full) that improves skin texture and easily blurs imperfections.
 I simply love it.
-Comes the catch.
-Good luck finding your shade.
-You need to try in the store or have samples sent from the Armani Beauty boutique(the staff is most of the time helpful) as the description of the shade doesn’t match the undertone in many cases.
-I just found out that most people with olive undertone recommend shades 6-light-medium or 7.8 medium.Â
+But here is the catch: good luck finding your shade!
+You need to try in-store or have samples sent from the Armani Beauty boutique (the staff is usually very helpful), as the shade descriptions often don’t match the undertones.
+I just found out that most people with olive undertones recommend shades 6 (light-medium) or 7.8 (medium).Â

-I wasn’t even looking for a dupe for my ride-or-die Luminous Silk foundation from Armani.
-I needed an everyday light, serum-like drugstore price-wise foundation and I ordered the 2-3 Light shade online after reading a lot of positive reviews.
-How much I love the reviews on the carrier pages, as they are the most truthful, people giving feedback after purchasing products with their own money.
-Not only did I receive the same effect, which was luminous, radiant, medium-natural coverage, long-stay with powder plus the right skin prep for my skin type (which is combination), but I got an identical match with the 5.75 Armani shade which is light-medium golden, warm undertone.
-I didn’t have any hope to find a neutral in the drugstore foundation world, but for summer, I can make it work.
-It is marketed as a tinted serum, but many of the retailers added the “foundation” word description to the product and I believe it’s correct.
-It does have a buildable coverage, although so fluid.
-Contains 1% hyaluronic acid, so it’s hydrating, brightens and evens out the skin.
-You must shake well the bottle before use.
+I wasn’t even looking for a dupe for my ride-or-die Armani Luminous Silk foundation.
+I simply needed an affordable, everyday light serum foundation, and I ordered the shade 2-3 Light online after reading several positive reviews.
+I truly value reviews on retailer websites; they often feel the most authentic since people are giving feedback on products they’ve purchased with their own money.
+Not only did I achieve the same effect-luminous, radiant, and medium-natural coverage that lasts all day(when paired with powder and the right skin prep for my combination skin), but I also found an identical match for Armani shade 5.75( light-medium golden with a warm undertone).
+I didn’t have much hope of finding a good neutral in the drugstore world, but for summer, I can definitely make it work.
+While it is marketed as a tinted serum, many retailers have added “foundation” to the product description and name, and I believe that’s accurate.
+It offers buildable coverage despite being so fluid.
+It also contains 1% hyaluronic acid, so it hydrates, brightens, and evens out the skin.
+Just be sure to shake the bottle well before use!

 YSL Lash Clash Extreme Volume Mascara in 2 Uninhibited Brown vs. Maybelline Lash Sensational Sky High Washable Mascara in True Brown